 One of the most common scenario of TERs is dialogue systems.
 In conversation, semantic information is an important expression of emotions.
 An appropriate semantic analysis benefits the prediction of emotions.
 Emotion recognition in conversation has become a hot topic in recent years, and there are tricky issues brought from conversation, that is the contextual dependency of dyadic or multi-party.
-To tackle this issue, recent studies focus on proposing a series of novel structures to learning contextual representation of emotions, and obtain satisfactory results[4][83][84][85][86].
-Deng et al.[84] propose to integrate general sentence representation and emotional feature representation in sentence-level for further context-level learning.
+To tackle this issue, recent studies focus on proposing a series of novel structures to learning contextual representation of emotions, and obtain satisfactory results.
+Deng et al. [88] propose to integrate general sentence representation and emotional feature representation in sentence-level for further context-level learning.
 GRU network is utilized to learn contextual information from previous sentences.
 In addition, Emotion correlations are considered and an emotion correlation learner based on BiGRU is proposed to prediction multi-label emotion.
-Jiao et al.[85] utilize BiGRU to learn feature and contextual representation of historical utterances as memories, and propose an Attention GRU, of which the state is update by Attention, to predict emotions.
-Distinguishing from purely supervised learning from a large number of annotated data, Hazarika et al.[83] recognize emotion in conversation from another perspective that transfer the parameters of pre-trained dialogue model on multi-turn conversations to a conversational emotion classifier and achieve significant improvement in terms of performance and robustness.
-Shen et al.[4] propose an all-in-one XLNet model with enhanced memory to store longer historical context and dialog-aware self-attention to deal with the multi-party structures.
-How to effectively capture the contextual dependency produced by inter- and intra-party is still demanded to be further explored in future.
+Jiao et al. [89] utilize BiGRU to learn feature and contextual representation of historical utterances as memories, and propose an Attention GRU, of which the state is update by Attention, to predict emotions.
+Distinguishing from purely supervised learning from a large number of annotated data, Hazarika et al. [90] recognize emotion in conversation from another perspective that transfer the parameters of pre-trained dialogue model on multi-turn conversations to a conversational emotion classifier and achieve significant improvement in terms of performance and robustness.
+Shen et al. [4] propose an allin-one XLNet model with enhanced memory to store longer historical context and dialog-aware self-attention to deal with the multi-party structures.
+How to effectively capture the contextual dependency produced by inter- and intraparty is still demanded to be further explored in future.

-D. Multimodality
+3.4 Multimodality

 Emotions can be expressed via more than one modality of data in social life.
-One can perceive real-time emotion of another using the fusion of reference evidences from facial, speech and textual information, which are regarded as the effective and acceptable method to improve the acuracy of emotion recognition.
+One can perceive real-time emotion of another using the fusion of reference evidence from facial, speech and textual information, which are regarded as the effective and acceptable method to improve the acuracy of emotion recognition.
 Recent studies emphasis the utilization of multi-modal data and propose a series of novel structures and proves the advantages of fusion of multimodality.
-There are mainly two types of multimodal fusion methods: featurelevel and decision-level fusion.
+There are mainly two types of multimodal fusion methods shown as Fig. 7: feature-level and decision-level fusion.
+Feature-level fusion refers that feature representation of emotion from each modality are fused before emotion are inferred.
+In contrast, Decision-level refers that decision of emotion inference is made in each modality, and then the decision in each modality are fused later.
+We introduce these two fusion methods emphatically.